shepherd-06/shepherd-06/README.md

 # 👋 About Me
 Hello!
-I'm Mohammad Asif Ibtehaz, but you can call me Ibtehaz.
-I am currently pursuing a Master of Science (Technology) in Information Security at Tampere University.
+I'm Ibtehaz, pursuing a Master of Science (Technology) in Information Security at Tampere University, Finland 🇫🇮.
 I specialize in secure programming, cryptography, and various aspects of cyber security.
 With experience in building large systems and writing RESTful APIs, I aim to deliver secure and efficient solutions.

 ## 🎓 Education
-### **Master of Science (Technology)** in Information Security
+**Master of Science (Technology)** in Information Security

 🏫 Tampere University, Finland